NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

+!!! tip
-**ADVICE:** When writing Julia code, use `import` rather than `using`.
+    When writing Julia code, use `import` rather than `using`.
 This makes code easier to follow as well as giving hints on where to look for documentation.

 ### Vectorizing